pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 Note:

 - Fortunately we've got 30+ years of research, we should use it!
-- This is the first book about temporal databases, but Richard Snodgrass.
+- This is the first book about temporal databases, by Richard Snodgrass.
-  - Well there is a collection of academic papers he edited that's even earlier.
+  - Well I recently discovered collection of academic papers he edited that's even earlier.
+I haven't read that one yet.
-- From the late 90s
+- Published in 1999, though my copy says copyright 2000.
 - It shows how to do everything.
   - valid-time, system-time, bitemporal.
   - snapshot query vs sequenced vs non-sequenced